ericthewry/epikat/README.md

 To build the project, run `stack build --copy-bins`.

-## Running Epik
+## Running EpiKAT

-Now you can run `epik` as a command line tool.
+Now you can run `epikat` as a command line tool.
 There are two outputs, lists of guarded strings, and `fst` code.

 ### Computing lists of guarded strings

-For example, to compute the guarded strings that correspond to the above queries, simply run `epik gs 8 testkf/demo.k`.
+For example, to compute the guarded strings that correspond to the above queries, simply run `epikat gs 8 testkf/demo.k`.
 This may take a few moments.
-The second parameter `8` tells `epik` to compute no more than `8` guarded strings per query.
+The second parameter `8` tells `epikat` to compute no more than `8` guarded strings per query.
 If you would like to see more detail you can increase this as large as you would like.

 ### Generating fst code

-To generate `fst` code, you can run `epik fst testkf/demo.k` and then run `xfst`, to interact with the generated model
+To generate `fst` code, you can run `epikat fst testkf/demo.k` and then run `xfst`, to interact with the generated model

 ## Other resources